 - You want the cheaper membership and are likely to use its store-based convenience regularly.

-The one comparison most people get wrong
+The one comparison many people get wrong

 That can be misleading.

-That is the point where Walmart+ becomes much easier to justify for grocery-first households.
+That’s the point where Walmart+ becomes much easier to justify for grocery-first households.

 Two memberships create two defaults.